 Built over a car park, the Umbracle is an open structure enveloping a landscaped walk with plant species that change colour with each season.
-All the spices are indigenous to Valencia.
+All the species are indigenous to Valencia.

-You can find rockrose, rosemary, lavender, honeysuckle, orange trees, bougainvillea, and 99 magnificient palm trees.
+You can find rockrose, rosemary, lavender, honeysuckle, orange trees, bougainvillea, and 99 magnificent palm trees.

 - Art Palace Reina Sofia